Seminários de probabilidade – Primeiro Semestre de 2025

 Lista completa (palestras futuras podem sofrer alterações)

 We consider a system of binary interacting chains describing the dynamics of a group of N individuals that, at each time unit, either send some signal to the others or remain silent otherwise.
-The interactions among the chains are encoded by a directed Erdos-Renyi random graph with unknown edge probability 0 p 1.
+The interactions among the chains are encoded by a directed Erdos-Renyi random graph with unknown edge probability 0<p<1.
 Moreover, the system is structured into two communities (excitatory chains versus inhibitory ones) which are coupled via a mean field interaction on the underlying Erdös-Rényi graph.
 These two communities are also unknown.
 Last year, I gave a talk at the DME Statistics Seminar discussing how one could estimate the edge probability p based only on the observation of the interacting chains over T time units.
 In this talk, I will address the complementary question of how to distinguish between the excitatory and inhibitory chains.
 I will also highlight some of the probabilistics tools we used to tackle this problem.
+The results presented are based on a joint work with Julien Chevallier (Grenoble).